How to install a car amplifier

 Now, mount your amp and make your connections.
 Try to use gentle curves with your wires and cables when possible.

-Before you fire up the amp to test, turn the amplifier's gains all the way down and reconnect your vehicle's negative battery terminal.
+Before you fire up the amp to test, turn the amplifier's gains all the way down.
+And if you’ve disconnected any connectors relating to the airbag, make sure to reconnect them.
+You don’t want to trip an error light that’ll need resetting.
+Now, reconnect your vehicle's negative battery terminal.
 Verify that the amp turns on when you turn the car on.
 Then you can play some music and set your gains.